-Days followed each other as certain and insignificant as one bumblebee’s visit the next, seemingly innumerous like the stars in the night sky.
-The weather had turned warmer and the sun took more time for his travel across the sky; maybe he was more pleased with what he saw.
+Days followed each other as reliable and insignificant as one bumblebee’s visit the next, seemingly innumerous like the stars in the night sky.
+The weather had turned warmer, and the sun took more time for his travel across the sky; maybe he was more pleased with what he saw.

 Lorin’s stalk had grown strong; its white petals had acquired a crimson tinge and shone brightly and its yellow centre disk brimmed from happiness.
 And besides cows, also rabbits, squirrels, marmots and many other animals had visited the glade, thus pleasantly interrupting the pass of daily life.

 Reliable and timely the message from the old gnarly juniper berry bush darted across the meadow: “Human beings have arrived!”
-But this time it clearly carried an alarming undercurrent.
+But this time it undoubtedly carried an alarming undertone.
 In seconds the whole land was shrouded in absolute silence with everyone being petrified; no one knew what to expect.

 An air of utter anguish arrived at Lorin’s place, heralding the human beings’ course of destruction as they approached.
 In contrary to the cows’ delicate ballerina walk, these much smaller animals tried to balance on two legs only and had feet like enormous frogs, thoughtlessly squashing everything they stepped on.